 - Scores like the search result score and the history score can be combined and search results can be reordered based on that combined score.

-- A searcher may be shown an indication showing previously visited pages, including things like the date and time a page was previously visited and the number of times that the user has visited the site within a certain period of time.
+- A searcher may be shown an indication showing previously visited pages, including things like the date and time a page was previously visited and the number of times that the user has visited the site within a certain period.

-- A certain number of the most highly ranked results that a searcher has previously visited could be displayed in a area above the search results, or in another section of the page, or even in a separate window.
+- A certain number of the most highly ranked results that a searcher has previously visited could be displayed in an area above the search results, or another section of the page, or even in a separate window.

 - In addition to previously visited pages, a user’s previous query sessions and/or session groups may also be shown along with the search results and ordered as described above.